 To collect stateless browser identification patterns, we used existing work \cite{Fingerprinting2021} to spot JavaScript API keywords that are likely to be related to fingerprinting scripts.
 A tracker that applies the same JavaScript fingerprinting scripts in two websites can link user records from both, persistently identifying the user's browser within or across contexts.
 To recognize JS fingerprinting scripts, We followed the criteria on Iqbal et al. (2021), according to which frequently used JavaScript API keywords in fingerprinting scripts have to appear in three websites and should be at least 16 times more likely to be used in fingerprinting rather than non-fingerprinting scripts \cite{Fingerprinting2021}.
 Importantly, despite being a stateless browser identifier, applying fingerprinting scripts on subsequent browsing experiences is likely to produce the same unique fingerprint from the same combination of browser and device configurations.

 Both stateful and stateless browser identifiers were collected from the first crawled context, and then examined across subsequent crawls in other contexts.
-The crawl of 700 websites, seven times a day, was conducted over the period of 28 days to test the validity of our findings and tests whether differences between contexts are statistically significant.
-The data collection and analysis processes are visualized in figure 2.
+The crawl of 700 websites, seven times a day, was conducted over the period of 28 days to test the validity of our findings and check whether differences in the quantity of tracking between contexts are statistically significant.
+The data collection and analysis processes are visualized in Figure 2.